pfroud/bike-prices/README.md

 ### Fixes

 - Distinguish between Shimano and Sram groupsets, and represent groupsets better.
-	- Currently, [`Groupset.java`](src/Groupset.java) is pretty stupid.
+Currently, [`Groupset.java`](src/Groupset.java) is pretty stupid.

-- Instead of showing Di2 / eTAP groupsets as their own groupset, show them as variants of the non-electronic version.
+- Instead of showing Di2 groupsets as their own groupset, show them as variants of the non-electronic version.
 Maybe with a little lightning bolt icon.

 - Use a [better colormap](http://matplotlib.org/users/colormaps.html) for groupsets.
 	- [How Bad Is Your Colormap?
 (Or, Why People Hate Jet – and You Should Too)](https://jakevdp.github.io/blog/2014/10/16/how-bad-is-your-colormap/) by Jake Vanderplas